A jar of delicate pink rose petal jam, perfect for toast or gifting

 Each bite has a hint of rose.
 It feels like a gentle reminder of spring.

-The first time I made rose petal jam, I felt a soft thrill.
-I picked petals from my backyard at dawn.
+Rose Petal Story, one of our customers, sent it to us in the mail.
+She said that the first time she made rose petal jam, she felt a soft thrill.
+She picked petals from her backyard at dawn.
 The air was cool and still.

-In the kitchen, I watched steam rise as the petals cooked.
+In the kitchen, she watched steam rise as the petals cooked.
 The fragrance was delicate and calm.

-When I tasted that first spoonful, I paused.
+When she tasted that first spoonful, it paused her.
 It felt like catching a whisper of a garden.
-I filled jars and shared them with neighbours.
+She filled jars and shared them with neighbors.

 Their smiles made my day.
-Since then, I've made jam every season when roses bloom.
-It has become a simple ritual that lifts my spirits.
+Since then, she's made jam every season when roses bloom.
+It has become a simple ritual that lifts her spirits.

 1. Can I use dried petals?